Bonyoze/gmod-ytdl/README.md

 # gmod-ytdl

-A server-side module that exposes yt-dlp to GMod.
+A module that exposes yt-dlp to GMod.

 ### Requirements